Home » WordPress Tutorials » Basics » WordPress Images – How to Add Media to a Post

 3. Configure the Details of the Chosen Photo

 Here you can configure The Alt tag, Title, and the Caption of the Image.
-You can also adjust the Alignment, the Size of the image, and add a link to another page or website if you want to.
+You can also adjust the Alignment, and the Size of the image, and add a link to another page or website if you want to.

 Step 1: Choose Where Exactly You Want to Add the Image/Media